 If you are someone that struggles to manage their financial situation, you aren’t alone.
 In fact, the lack of financial literacy like money management skills cost Americans roughly $415 billion back in 2020.
 When people don’t have these skills, this can lead to issues like high amounts of debt, a low credit score, and more.
+As your credit score dwindles and you’re drowning in debt, you can feel hopeless.
 Luckily, there are ways that people can regain control of their financial situation.
+And in our complete breakdown on debt consolidation vs credit repair, you’ll learn all you need to know.

 Before you can dive into fixing your finances, you will need to get a clear picture of what you’re working with.
 You can get assistance from a professional like a financial advisor to help you or you can do it on your own.
 If you choose to do it on your own you will want to start by getting a budget together.
 Your budget will consist of information like monthly income, monthly expenses, debts, your credit score, and more.